 Richard acts for claimants and respondents across the country in the Employment Tribunal and the Employment Appeal Tribunal.
-He has appeared for and advised individuals from a variety of backgrounds, trade unions, NHS Trusts, SMEs, big business and other public bodies, in preliminary hearings, multi-day final hearings and remedy hearings.
+He has appeared for and advised individuals from a variety of backgrounds, trade unions, government departments, local authorities, police forces, NHS Trusts, SMEs, and big business, in preliminary hearings, multi-day final hearings and remedy hearings.

 Richard has experience in: